abuehl/abuehl.github.io/_posts/2025-10-11-partitions.md

     namespace ScreenCanvas::Dashes
     {

-    // Functions that draw dashed lines with dashes that do not depend on
+    // Functions that draw dashed lines which do not depend on
     // the zoom factor ("Dash" and "Space" lengths in pixels).

     void horizontal(